molgenis/molgenis/docs/developer_documentation/ref-permissions-api.md

-# Permission API
+# Permissions API

-This API can be used to perform create, update and delete operations on the MOLGENIS permission system.
+This API can be used to perform create, retrieval, update and delete operations on the MOLGENIS permission system.
 The MOLGENIS permission is based on [Spring Security](https://spring.io/projects/spring-security).

 ## Parameters
 These parameters are used by the endpoint in this API:
 - 'typeId': This is the type of resource for which the permission is granted.
-This maps to the 'type' in Spring security's [ObjectIdentity](https://docs.spring.io/spring-security/site/docs/4.2.11.RELEASE/apidocs/org/springframework/security/acls/model/ObjectIdentity.html).
+This maps to the 'type' in Spring security's [ObjectIdentity](https://docs.spring.io/spring-security/site/docs/5.1.x/api/org/springframework/security/acls/model/ObjectIdentity.html).
 In MOLGENIS examples of these types are 'entityType', 'package', 'plugin', and also row level secured entities, in which case the type is the entityType identifier prefixed with "entity-"
 - 'identifier': This is the identifier of the actual resource within the resource type for which the permission is granted.
 This maps to the 'identifier' in Spring security's ObjectIdentity.
 - 'inheritance': a boolean indicating if inherited permissions should be returned or only the permission that are actually set for the roles and users requested.
-This parameter is only used in the the GET permission requests.
+This parameter is only used in the GET permission requests.
 Setting this to true will return a tree with all inherited permissions for the requested users and roles.
 This field cannot be combined with paging.
 - 'page': The pagenumber for the results, should only be provided combined with 'pageSize'.
 This field cannot be combined with 'inheritance=true'.
 - 'pageSize': The number of results per result page, should only be provided combined with 'page'.
 This field cannot be combined with 'inheritance=true'.
 - 'permission': A permission for a resource, the permissions that can be used differ per resource type, but are always a subset of READMETA,COUNT,READ,WRITE,WRITEMETA.